dzbeebo/clipcommerce/docs/PRD.md

 **Suggested First Prompt to Developer Agent:**
 ```
-I need you to build ClipCommerce MVP with role-based account creation.
+I need you to build ClippingMarket MVP with role-based account creation.

 Key Requirements:
 1. Users choose between Creator or Clipper account at signup